-This is a variable length binary BLOB which contains an entry ID for the user in the Permissions List, as specified in [MS-NSPI].
+This is a variable-length BLOB that contains an EntryID for the user in the Permissions List, as specified in [MS-NSPI].

-When searching for an existing entry for the user in the Permissions List, the client MUST include this property in the ROP request buffer for the RopSetColumns request before reading rows from the Table Object returned in the response to RopGetPermissionsTable, and the client MUST use this property to identify the entry.
+When searching for an existing entry for the user in the Permissions List, the client MUST include this property in the ROP request buffer for the RopSetColumns request before reading rows from the Table object that is returned in the response to

+RopGetPermissionsTable, and the client MUST use this property to identify the entry.
 If the client does not need to match entries in the Permissions List to specific users, the client SHOULD omit this property from the ROP request buffer for the RopSetColumns request.

-There is one reserved value for PidTagEntryId which is the empty BLOB with a length of zero bytes.
-This value MUST be used with one of the reserved values for PidTagMemberId specified in section 2.2.1.4.
+There is one reserved value for PidTagEntryId, which is the empty BLOB with a length of zero bytes.
+This value MUST be used with one of the reserved values for PidTagMemberId specified in the following section 2.2.1.4.